-Brachioplasty, also known as an arm lift, is a surgical procedure to improve the appearance of the arms by reducing the circumference of the upper arms and removes excess lax skin.
+An arm lift, also known as brachioplasty or an invisible arm lift surgery, is a surgical procedure to improve the appearance of the arms by reducing the circumference of the upper arms and removes excess lax skin.

 The arm lift surgery targets what is often referred to as ‘bingo wings’ and is usually performed in conjunction with liposuction to improve the overall contours of the arms.
 This surgery is suitable for men and women and is often performed on patients at our London clinic who have experienced sudden weight fluctuations.

 FAQs for Arm Lift Surgery (Brachioplasty)